snowplow/snowplow-s3-loader/README.md

 ## Copyright and license

-Kinesis S3 is copyright 2014-2017 Snowplow Analytics Ltd.
+Snowplow S3 Loader is copyright 2014-2017 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0][license] (the "License");
 you may not use this software except in compliance with the License.